desireevl/awesome-quantum-computing/README.md

   quantum algorithms and showing how to run them on real hardware using Qiskit.
 Also covers prerequisites.
 - [Learn Quantum Computing with Python and Q#](https://www.manning.com/books/learn-quantum-computing-with-python-and-q-sharp) - Introduces quantum computing using Python and Q#, Microsoft's new language for quantum programming.
 - [Problems and Solutions in Quantum Computing](https://www.worldscientific.com/worldscibooks/10.1142/6077#) - Easy to advanced quantum computing and information problems with detailed solutions.
+- [Programming Quantum Computers: Essential Algorithms and Code Samples](https://www.amazon.com/Programming-Quantum-Computers-Essential-Algorithms/dp/1492039683) - Hands-on introduction to quantum computing that focuses on concepts and programming examples (in multiple languages).
 - [Quantum Computation and Quantum Information](http://mmrc.amss.cas.cn/tlb/201702/W020170224608149940643.pdf) - Comprehensive textbook for those with some prior knowledge in mathematics, computer science and physics.
 - [Quantum Computing: A Gentle Introduction](http://mmrc.amss.cas.cn/tlb/201702/W020170224608150244118.pdf) - Explains quantum computing with only basic college maths knowledge needed.
 - [Quantum Computing Explained](https://www.amazon.com/Quantum-Computing-Explained-David-McMahon/dp/0470096993) - Conversational approach to explaining quantum computing with worked solutions.